Breathless Mahoney: Comic strip character

 Breathless Mahoney was created by Chester Gould and introduced to the Dick Tracy comic strip on May 10, 1945.
 Garyn G. Roberts, author of Dick Tracy and American Culture: Morality and Mythology, Text and Context, noted that the introduction of Breathless coincided with Gould's efforts to "integrate characters and episodes with a sophistication that would mark the 1950s Tracy continuities".
 The character was illustrated as an attractive young blonde intended to resemble actress Veronica Lake.
 Breathless is portrayed as greedy and obsessed with money, willing to murder to obtain it.
 She is the stepdaughter of Shaky, a Dick Tracy antagonist who had recently been killed in the storyline; she discovers his skeletal remains near the waterfront in one of the strips.
 Writer Meredith M. Malburne-Wade said the character is named "Breathless" because "she both speaks in a breathy voice meant to pull others closer to her and strives to leave the men around her breathless in her wake".

 The original comic strip version of Breathless Mahoney is depicted as a ruthless killer, in contrast to the character's more sympathetic later version in the 1990 film adaptation of Dick Tracy.
 At one point, she stabs a man in the back with a pair of pruning shears.
 During one of her storylines, Breathless encounters B.O.
 Plenty, an unkempt hillbilly-like character who schemes to steal her money.
 Roberts said of this storyline: "The conflict between the physically beautiful villainess and the unwashed country bumpkin makes for entertaining reading."
 Breathless made her final appearance in a Dick Tracy comic strip on August 25, 1946, in which the character dies.
-Just before her death, while laying in a hospital bed, she writes a final letter forgiving B.O.
+Just before her death, while lying in a hospital bed, she writes a final letter forgiving B.O.
 Plenty for past issues she had with him.